rafaelsdellama/nnga/README.md

 ## Datasets Formats

+### Classification

-### Image Dataset Directory Structure
+#### Image Dataset Directory Structure

-There is a standard way to lay out your image data for modeling.
-After you have collected your images, you must sort them first by dataset, such as train, test, and validation, and second by their class.
-Under each of the dataset directories, we will have subdirectories, one for each class where the actual image files will be placed.
+There is a standard way to organize your images to train a classification model.
+After collecting your images, you should first classify them by data set, such as training and validation, and second by classes.
+In each of the folder directories of the data set, we will have subdirectories, one for each class where the images will be placed.

 The directory structure should look like this: